-We continue to closely monitor ongoing developments in connection with the COVID-19 global pandemic and its impacts to our commercial and manufacturing operations and plasma collection facilities, including but not limited to potential disruptions to our supply chain operations, including collections of source plasma, procurement of raw materials and packaging materials, a portion of which are sourced internationally, and testing of finished drug product that is required prior to its availability for commercial sale.
+We continue to closely monitor ongoing developments in connection with the COVID-19 global pandemic, including the emergence of the Delta variant and other resistant strains of the novel coronavirus, and its impacts to our commercial and manufacturing operations and plasma collection facilities, including but not limited to potential disruptions to our supply chain operations, including collections of source plasma, procurement of raw materials and packaging materials, a portion of which are sourced internationally, and testing of finished drug product that is required prior to its availability for commercial sale.
 Such testing has historically been performed by contract laboratories outside the United States.
 In addition, travel and other restrictions that have been implemented in the United States have impacted our commercial engagement efforts with respect to some of our products, including BIVIGAM and ASCENIV, as trade shows, industry and medical conferences and other events we had been planning to utilize and exhibit and attend with our staff to increase awareness of our products by physicians and payers remain subject to reduction in scope, rescheduling or outright cancellation due to the pandemic.

-We have experienced some delays with our third-party vendors and testing laboratories which perform final drug product GMP release testing.
-In response to these delays, we have added additional release testing laboratories to our FDA approved consortium listed in our drug approval documents which we believe has adequately addressed this issue.
-In July 2020, we began receiving FDA lot releases with testing data from our new testing laboratory vendor.
-In addition, due to a combination of previous state and local "shelter-in-place" orders, as well as government stimulus packages, persisting social distancing measures and varying roll-outs of vaccinations by state, we have been experiencing lower than normal donor collections at our FDA-approved plasma collection centers.
+Due to a combination of previous state and local "shelter-in-place" orders, as well as government stimulus packages, persisting social distancing measures and varying roll-outs of vaccinations by state, we have been experiencing lower than normal donor collections at our FDA-approved plasma collection centers.
 We were also subject to delays in shipments of source plasma from our contracted third-party suppliers, as well as delays in deliveries for personal protective equipment, reagents and other non-plasma raw materials and supplies used in the manufacture and distribution of our products.
-We are also subject to supply chain delays as a result of certain of our suppliers diverting significant resources towards the rapid development and distribution of COVID 19 vaccines.
+We are also subject to supply chain delays as a result of certain of our suppliers diverting significant resources towards the rapid development and distribution of COVID-19 vaccines and, as a result, we may elect to carry more raw materials inventory than we have in the past.
 In addition, we have also experienced challenges with respect to our customer engagement initiatives, as our sales and medical affairs field forces face difficulties communicating directly with physicians and other healthcare professionals and the cancellation or postponement of a number of key scientific and medical conferences, further limiting our ability to communicate with potential customers.
 We have implemented a comprehensive suite of virtual engagement initiatives, though clinician engagement remains lower due to continuing COVID-19-related priorities at U.S. medical centers.